 Young Londoners from low income backgrounds, particularly those from Black, Asian, or Minority Ethnic communities, face an extremely competitive labour market when they leave education.
 This is compounded when other barriers come into play.
 We know that only 17% of London’s professional jobs are occupied by people from lower income backgrounds compared to 30% nationally (One City, Two Worlds, 2020).
 The problem is not only one of access, but also of representation.
 Our research found that more than a quarter of young people from low income backgrounds believe that ‘people like me’ do not succeed in life.

-Our Access Aspiration programme is designed to tackle these issues by providing careers support and guidance for young Londoners who are making key decisions about their future, but struggling to make links with employers.
+Access Aspiration is designed to tackle these issues by providing careers support and guidance for young Londoners who are making key decisions about their future, but struggling to make links with employers.

 “I really love what your organisation is doing for the younger generation.
 Our industry needs more diversity in so many ways.
-The change will come with the next generation.
-It is also inspiring to see how engaged these young people are!”
+It is inspiring to see how engaged these young people are!”

 – Tyler E. Goodwin, Founder & CEO of Seaforth Land

-“Access Aspiration has given us something that we absolutely didn’t have before which is access to very high-quality work experience placements for students that really deserve them but couldn’t access them.
-It takes a huge amount of workload away from the school which is very useful.
+“Access Aspiration has given us something we absolutely didn’t have before which is access to very high-quality work experience placements for students that really deserve them but couldn’t access them.
+It takes a huge amount of workload away from the school.
 The programme has a massive impact on our students lives.”